Types

 The file is a product of all defined constants and functions (treated as arrows).
 Type definitions in the file do not go to the file type.

-See Imports and Exports for module declarations.
+See for module declarations.